Michigan State gives Mel Tucker a $95 million, 10-year deal

 Even before the championship-caliber program in Baton Rouge, Louisiana, announced it was parting ways with Ed Orgeron earlier this season, Tucker was mentioned as a candidate in part because he coached the Tigers' defensive backs under Saban in 2000 and has an impressive resume with stints on staffs at Ohio State and Georgia.

-Tucker's ties to the NFL also made it likely that teams with coaching openings in the league would try to pry him away this winter.
+Tucker's ties to the NFL also made it likely that pro teams with coaching openings would try to pry him away this winter.
 Tucker was 2-3 a decade ago as an interim coach in Jacksonville, where he was defensive coordinator, a role he also had with his hometown Cleveland Browns and Chicago over his 10 seasons on NFL sidelines.

-While it is going to cost a lot of money to keep Tucker at Michigan State, the boost in pay is primarily being provided as a gift Ishbia and Steve St. Andre.
+While it is going to cost a lot of money to keep Tucker at Michigan State, the boost in pay is being provided as a gift from Ishbia and Steve St. Andre.

 After coach Mark Dantonio retired in February 2020, Tucker more than doubled his total compensation by leaving Colorado after only one season with a 5-7 record to sign a six-year deal worth $5.5-plus million per year at Michigan State.